Andy Murray faces Nikolay Davydenko at Wimbledon

 Murray's projected route to the final sees him play Davydenko, two big servers in Ivo Karlovic and Kevin Anderson, Richard Gasquet, his French Open conqueror David Ferrer, Nadal and Djokovic.

 It is the eighth time that six-time champion Federer, who faces Albert Ramos in his opening match, has been placed in Djokovic's half of the draw, while Nadal starts against Thomaz Belluci on Tuesday.

-David Nalbandian, who was disqualified from the Queen's final, plays eighth seed Janko Tipsarevic and 2011 semi-finalist Jo-Wilfried Tsonga has an intriguing encounter with 2002 winner Lleyton Hewitt.
+David Nalbandian, plays eighth seed Janko Tipsarevic and 2011 semi-finalist Jo-Wilfried Tsonga has an intriguing encounter with 2002 winner Lleyton Hewitt.